shreygandhi1990/ViReassort/README.md

 ## Using Docker

 To run the pipeline on your own machine, you will first need to install the [**Docker**](https://docs.docker.com/get-docker/) platform.
-Once the setup is complete, you can run the following command in a terminal to load the container
+Once the setup is complete, you have to pull the [ViReassort](https://hub.docker.com/r/shreygandhi1990/vireassort) docker image from docker hub.
+Finally, you can load the container by running the following command in a terminal.

 ```
+docker pull shreygandhi1990/vireassort

+# to run the docker container:
-docker run --rm -it vireassort:latest
+docker run --rm -it shreygandhi1990/vireassort
 ```

 The following command allows you to enter the ViReassort docker container and you should be able to access and run any of the installed softwares and/or custom scripts to process the data.